aydentownsley/aydentownsley.github.io/Readme.txt

-This website has been modified from a Bootstrap template named devfolio.
-Much of the design is by me, but it is alwasy better to have a strong base to work from.
+This website has been modified from a Bootstrap template named devfolio, much of design has been changed to fit my style.
+Thanks for visiting.

 Template URL: https://bootstrapmade.com/devfolio-bootstrap-portfolio-html-template/